imanghafoori1/laravel-microscope/README.md

 You can run:
 - php artisan check:event
 - php artisan check:gate
 - php artisan check:route   `(checks controller class and method also the blade files path to be correct)`
 - php artisan check:psr4    `(auto-corrects namespaces, reports wrong imports)`
+- php artisan check:import  `(checks all the imports at the top of the files `use statements`)`

 ## What the Commands do?